fmatter/pyradigms/README.md

 Of course, you can also use pyradigms for comparative tables containing multiple languages.
-For example, `examples/cariban_swadesh_entries.csv` contains some Swadesh entries for Cariban languages from [Matter (2021)](https://zenodo.org/record/4438189).
-Reconstructions on the y-axis, languages on the x-axis, filter for three cognatesets from the Parukotoan languages:
+For example, `examples/cariban_swadesh_entries.csv` contains some Swadesh entries for Cariban languages from [Matter (2021)](https://zenodo.org/record/4438189). the following code puts cognate sets (reconstructed forms) on the y-axis, languages on the x-axis, and filters for three cognatesets from the Parukotoan languages (for vertical space limitations in this readme…).

 ```python
 pyd.x = ["Language"]